 - Irregular verb: I spoke to my best friend yesterday.

-- The past participle tense is used to describe an action that happened and ended in the past.
+- The past participle is used in other English tenses that have an auxiliary (or “helping”) verb.
+For example, the past perfect tense uses the auxiliary verb “have” + the past participle of your main verb to describe an action that happened and ended in the past.

 - Regular verb: I had worked for the company for only 6 months when I decided to leave.